scalacenter/platform/process/src/site/policies.md

 # Platform policies

-The Platform process establishes some policies to deal with the government and organization of the modules.
+The Platform process establishes some policies to deal with the governance and organization of the modules.

 These policies have a major goal: they enable companies and industrial